david-kariuki/linux-desktop-environment-tool-cli/README.md

 To download and use this script:
   1. Click on *`code`* on this page.
   2. Click on *`Download ZIP`*.
-  3. A file named *`linux-desktop-environment-toolkit-cli-master.zip`* will be downloaded.
+  3. A file named *`linux-desktop-environment-tool-cli-master.zip`* will be downloaded.
 Extract the zip file in your computer.
-You will see a folder labelled *`linux-desktop-environment-toolkit-cli-master`*.
+You will see a folder labelled *`linux-desktop-environment-tool-cli-master`*.
 Navigate to that folder.
   4. Open terminal at the files location by right clicking and selecting *`Open in terminal`*.
 You can as well launch your terminal and navigate to where the downloaded file is.
-  5. Type **`chmod +x linux-desktop-environment-toolkit-cli.sh`** and click on `enter key` to make the script executable.
+  5. Type **`chmod +x linux-desktop-environment-tool-cli.sh`** and click on `enter key` to make the script executable.
-  6. Type **`./linux-desktop-environment-toolkit-cli.sh`** to run the script.
+  6. Type **`./linux-desktop-environment-tool-cli.sh`** to run the script.

 \
 \